Welcome to MVSTUDIUM Group site!

 University Technical Cybernetics School.

-Rand Model Designer which is a newer version of academic product MvStudium (MVS, Model Vision Studium) is a simulation modeling tool that allows the user to create and experiment with models of complex dynamic systems.
+AnyDynamics which is a newer and free version of academic product MvStudium (MVS, Model Vision Studium, Rand Model Designer) is a simulation modeling tool that allows the user to create and experiment with models of complex dynamic systems.
+(What is AD (en).pdf)

-RMD is a high-performance environment for the development of component models of complex dynamical systems.
-RMD uses an intuitive, object-oriented high-level modeling language, based on the object paradigm of UML, allowing quick and efficient creation of complex models.
-RMD allows to develop continuous, discrete and hybrid (continuous-discrete) models and conduct the interactive computational experiments with them.
+AnyDynamics is a high-performance environment for the development of component models of complex dynamical systems.
+AnyDynamics uses an intuitive, object-oriented high-level modeling language, based on the object paradigm of UML, allowing quick and efficient creation of complex models.
+AnyDynamics allows to develop continuous, discrete and hybrid (continuous-discrete) models and conduct the interactive computational experiments with them.

 conducting scientific computational experiments;